chaitalisathe/FREEDOM/README.md

 <!-- Project Structure -->
 ### Project Structure
 This repository has two main folders-
-1. Template_Emulator
+1. Working benchmark- hardware_redaction_sample1
-2. Working benchmark- sample project
+2. template_project

 > Folder structure and naming conventions for this project
 #### A typical top-level directory layout